 Root on 2nd string

-The root on the 2nd string connects positions 2 and 3.
+The root on the 2nd string connects position 2 with position 3 of the minor scale.

 Root on 3rd string

-When the root is on the 3rd string, positions 4 and 5 are connected.
+When the root is on the 3rd string, positions 4 and 5 of the scale are connected.

 Root on 4th string